top of page

 Riodatos is an authorized distributor and systems integrator for AI-powered pedestrian detection systems and forklift safety systems across the Americas.

-We help EHS managers and industrial leaders deploy collision-avoidance, proximity-alert, and vision-based forklift pedestrian warning systems that protect workers, reduce incidents, and modernize safety across warehouses, factories, logistics sites, and construction environments.
-The focus is on measurable performance, operator adoption, and scalable deployment, and not pilots that never become programs.
+We help organizations deploy collision-avoidance, proximity-alert, and vision-based forklift pedestrian warning systems that protect workers, reduce incidents, and modernize safety across warehouses, factories, logistics sites, and construction environments.
+Our focus is on measurable performance, operator adoption, and scalable deployment, not pilots that never become programs.

 Comments